Brokeback Mountain (short story): Film

 The film Brokeback Mountain (2005) won numerous awards, including Academy Awards (for 2005) for Best Adapted Screenplay (McMurtry and Ossana), Best Director (Ang Lee), and Best Original Score (Gustavo Santaolalla).
-It was nominated for a total of eight awards (the most that year), including Best Picture, Best Actor (Heath Ledger as Ennis), Best Supporting Actor (Jake Gyllenhaal as Jack), and Best Supporting Actress (Michelle Williams as Ennis' wife Alma).
+It was nominated for 8 awards (the most that year), including Best Picture, Best Actor (Heath Ledger as Ennis), Best Supporting Actor (Jake Gyllenhaal as Jack), and Best Supporting Actress (Michelle Williams as Ennis' wife Alma).
 Its loss of Best Picture to Crash was not generally expected, though predicted by some.

 Opera

 Charles Wuorinen, a contemporary American composer, became interested in the story, and Proulx wrote the libretto to adapt her work.
 Their work was commissioned by Mortier of the New York City Opera and they started working together in 2008, completing it in 2012.
 The work premiered at the Teatro Real in Madrid on January 28, 2014.

 Play

-A play adaptation, written by Ashley Robinson with music by Dan Gillespie Sells, starring Mike Faist as Jack and Lucas Hedges as Ennis will debut on London's West End in May 2023.
+A play adaptation, written by Ashley Robinson with music by Dan Gillespie Sells, starring Mike Faist as Jack and Lucas Hedges as Ennis debuted at @sohoplace in London's West End in May 2023.
+Described as a "play with music", the adaptation featured Eddi Reader as The Balladeer, performing songs accompanied by a full country music band.
+The play was produced by Nica Burns, Adam Blanshay Productions, Lambert Jackson, Katy Lipson for Aria Entertainment and 42nd.Club (Phil Kenny, Marc Hershberg, Sharon Karmazin and Carol Auerbach).